Strong approximation and central limit theorems for multiscale stochastic gene networks

 As explained in \cite{CDMR}, Assumption \ref{ass:standard} may be easy to check on explicit models, but it is hard to formulate a sufficiently general criterion under which it holds.
-However, if the rates are bounded, it is easy to bound the number of jumps is easily bounded.
+However, if the rates are bounded, the number of jumps is easily bounded.

-For all $z=(x,y)\in\R^n\times\N^d$, we denote by $|x|$ and $|y|$, the Euclidean norm on $\R^n$ and $\R^d$ respectively, and we endow the product space $\R^n\times\N^d$ with the norm $|z| = |x|+|y|$.
+For all $z=(x,y)\in\R^n\times\Z^d$, we denote by $|x|$ and $|y|$, the Euclidean norm on $\R^n$ and $\R^d$ respectively, and we endow the product space $\R^n\times\Z^d$ with the norm $|z| = |x|+|y|$.
 For $T>0$, we denote by $\DD([0,T])$ the Skorokhod space on $[0,T]$, consisting of functions, defined on $[0,T]$, $\R^{n+d}$-valued, right-continuous and left-limited.
 This space can be endowed by two different topologies.
 The first one is the uniform topology, associated to the distance $\sup_{0\leq s\leq T} |f(s) - g(s)|$ for all $f,g\in\DD([0,T])$.
 This topology is particularly adequate on the subspace $\CC([0,T])$ of continuous functions.
 On $\DD([0,T])$, the uniform topology gives a very strict version of convergence.
 That is why, we usually use a weaker topology, more adapted to jump processes : the Skorokhod topology.
 This topology is also metrisable.
 In the following, we use the distance

 where the infimum is taken over the set of continuous, strictly increasing function $\lambda : [0,T]\to[0,T]$ such that $\lambda(0)=0$ and $\lambda(T) = T$.
 Let us remark that this metric is not the usual Skorokhod metric, as $\left(\DD([0,T]), d \right)$ is not complete, but it defines the same topology as the usual Skorokhod metric, for which, the space is complete (see \cite{Bill} for more details on the Skorokhod space and \cite{Kern} for more intuition on the different topologies on $\DD$).